AdamMKD/AR-Sweep/README.md

 # AR-Sweep
-AR Sweep is an AR game based on the Kumail's forehead.
+AR Sweep is an Android application created for the 2019 Hack Manchester competition.